-In considering the Firm's business plans, the Board will review the Firm's projected funding and liquidity position plan over a three year horizon, to ensure that the Firm can continue to have both adequate and appropriate financial resources to meet its requirements.
+In considering the Firm's business plans, the Board will review the Firm's projected funding and liquidity plan over a three year horizon to ensure that the Firm can continue to have both adequate and appropriate financial resources to meet its requirements.

-The Board delegates certain responsibility for operational oversight and management to the Firm's Risk Asset Liability Committee (RALCO).
-This committee is responsible for on-going development of all components of the liquidity framework including providing feedback to the Board to allow it to discharge its obligations.
+The Board delegates certain responsibility for operational oversight and management of Risk and Treasury matters to the Firm's Risk and Asset Liability Committee (RALCO).
+This committee is responsible for on-going development of all components of the liquidity risk framework including providing feedback to the Board to allow it to discharge its obligations.